csc-training/geocomputing_course/materials/htc.md

 * Orfeo ToolBox; no extra action needed
 * Whiteboxtools; many tools support parallel execution without extra action
 * Lastools; many tools support parallel execution by setting `-cores`
-* PDAL-wrench;  many tools support parallel execution without extra action
+* PDAL-wrench (not on Puhti);  many tools support parallel execution without extra action

 For your own scripts, do you have **for-loops** or similar that you could replace by using multiple cores instead?
 Many programming languages have packages that support this: